skywalker-hub/SWE-bench/docs/guides/evaluation.md

 ## Overview

 SWE-bench evaluates models by applying their generated patches to real-world repositories and running the repository's tests to verify if the issue is resolved.
-The evaluation is performed in a containerized Docker environment to ensure consistent results across different platforms.
+The evaluation harness now uses [uv](https://github.com/astral-sh/uv) to create lightweight virtual environments for reproducible results.

 ## Basic Evaluation